-It doesn’t matter how old your child is, back-to-school time is a mixture of excitement and nerves for everyone, especially as we navigate through this coronavirus pandemic.
+It doesn’t matter how old your child is, back-to-school time is a mixture of excitement and nerves, often for everyone involved.

 The end of summer typically gets capped each year with pristine school supplies, new clothes, open houses, team tryouts, meet-the-teacher events -- and then, eventually, we have the first day of the school year.

-While things could, and probably will, look different this school year, this time of change is the perfect opportunity to implement some tweaks in habits, procedures and routines at home.
-So while the crayons are still sharp, the notebooks are still clean, and the backpacks are full of tissues and hand sanitizer, here are five ways that parents can help their child be successful this year in school.
+This time of year presents the perfect opportunity to implement some tweaks in habits, procedures and routines at home.
+So while the crayons are still sharp, the notebooks are still clean, and the backpacks are full of school supplies, here are five ways that parents can help their child be successful this year in school.